Managing InterSystems IRIS Licensing

 If a remote license server is protected by a firewall, the license server port must be open for UDP traffic.

 (Optional) Enter the central directory where license keys are stored in the KeyDirectory box.
-For more information, see the Loading Keys to the License Server section below.
+For more information, see Loading Keys to the License Server.

 Click Save to create the license server.